 M.Ed./Ed.S., M.A.E./Ed.S., and Ed.S.
-Final Oral Examination
+Capstone Evaluation

 UF Graduate School policy stipulates that students enrolled in M.Ed./Ed.S., MAE/Ed.S., or Ed.S.only programs must complete successfully a final comprehensive oral and/ or written examination prior to graduation.
 This examination must be held on campus, must cover at least the student's major field of concentration, and must be conducted no earlier than the academic term preceding the one in which the student intends to graduate (i.e., within six months of the date of graduation).
 Note that the student must be registered for a minimum of three (3) graduate credit hours during the academic term in which the examination is completed.
+Within the Counselor Education Program, this final comprehensive examination is referred to as the Capstone Evaluation.